jonaslorander/OctoPiPanel/README.md

 Put your API-key in the **apikey**-property in the **OctoPiPanel.cfg** file.

 ### Running OctoPiPanel ###
 start OctoPiPanel by browsing to the folder of the Python-file and execute `sudo python ./OctoPiPanel.py`
 Yes, `sudo` must be used for the time being.

+## Attributions ##
 PygButton courtesy of Al Sweigart (al@inventwithpython.com)